ericthebell/ericthebell.github.io/offerings.md

 ### Design team coaching

 **What is it**.
-Working directly with your team to up-level their processes and team dynamic.
+Collaborative mentorship to enhance your design team's processes and dynamics, fostering growth and efficiency.

 **Approach**.
 I will engage with your team by collaborating with them on their work, providing mentorship along the way.